This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Steak Diane

-If you want to pull off proper tableside drama, Steak Diane is your move.
-Tender fillet steak meets a luxurious brandy-spiked sauce with shallots, wholegrain mustard, and velvety cream.
-It's retro glamour that tastes utterly modern.
-The kind of dish that makes staying in feel like the chicest decision you've made all year.
+To pull off proper tableside drama, Steak Diane is your move.
+It's made of tender fillet in a luxurious brandy sauce.
+It's retro glamour that tastes utterly modern, and the kind of dish that makes staying in feel like the chicest decision you've made all year.

 View Recipe